paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/data_sources_methods.md

 Mechanical space equipment suppliers are highly specialized companies, delivering their products for many different missions.
 Manufacturer reliability data can thus be a highly relevant source of information for mechanical reliability prediction.
 This holds especially for standardized items with a long space heritage, where manufacturer’s in-orbit return (considered in {numref}`meca_4_3_1_2`) can be used for the reliability prediction.
 Also {term}`test data <Test data>` available on the manufacturer’s side may be considered.
 Manufacturer reliability data derived from analysis should be checked for consistency with the methodology presented in this handbook.

-Apart from this, more general {term}`manufacturer data <Manufacturer part>`, such as design information, material specifications, or equipment level FMEA analyses are also important inputs for reliability predictions of {term}`mechanical part <Mechanical part>`s.
+Apart from this, more general {term}`manufacturer data <Manufacturer part>`, such as design information, material specifications, or equipment level {term}`FMEA` analyses are also important inputs for reliability predictions of {term}`mechanical part <Mechanical part>`s.

 (meca_4_3_1_4)=
 ### Test data